jacobian/djangobook.com/chapter08.rst

 Chapter 8: Advanced Views and URLconfs
 ======================================

+..
+SL Note: as the code examples in this chapter are expository, and
+..
+SL are not complete runnable examples, I'm proof-reading by eye
+..
+SL and running an automated syntax check on them to test them.

-In Chapter 3, we explained the basics of Django view functions and URLconfs.
+In `Chapter 3`_, we explained the basics of Django view functions and URLconfs.
 This chapter goes into more detail about advanced functionality in those two pieces of the framework.

+.. _Chapter 3: ../chapter03/

 URLconf Tricks
 ==============